 When enclosures located outdoors are exposed to the sun, heat will be transferred to the inside of the enclosure.
 This is known as solar load or solar gain.
 (The effects of solar load can be significant; an automobile parked outdoors on a sunny day is a prime example.)
-Thermal insulation, white reflective paint finishes and a roof or sunshield will often help to offset solar load.
-Some enclosures are double walled for this purpose; however, this tends to be a very costly process.
+Thermal insulation, white reflective paint finishes, and a roof or sun shield will often help to offset solar load.
+Some enclosures are double-walled for this purpose; however, this tends to be very costly.